Last updated: May 3, 2026

 Septic service in Solana Beach, CA.

 Septic tank pumping from $325, full system inspections, drain field repair, new installations, and 24/7 emergency response across Solana Beach.
 Same-week scheduling on routine work.
-C-42 licensed, insured, answered by a real technician.
+Answered by a real person, matched with vetted local pros.

 Local septic context